 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation.
 Students may choose continue their education at a four-year program.

-Graduates of the program are eligible to sit for the National Board Exam.
+Graduates of the program are eligible to sit for the National Board for Respiratory Care (NBRC) Entry level Exam.
+Use of the title "Respiratory Therapist" or "Respiratory Therapy Technician" within New York State requires licensure through the NYS

 Respiratory Care students must demonstrate numerous competencies representing